The Multipurpose Family Income Form (MFIF)

 Is the Multipurpose Family Income Form kept confidential?

 Your information is secure.
 Student Nutrition Services will share your information only for the purposes of determining family benefits and classroom funding purposes.
-Our platforms are secure.
+Our online platforms are secure.

 What if we are not citizens or legal U.S. residents?

 School meals are available regardless of the student’s or their family’s citizenship status.
 Participation in the school meals program is not considered a “public charge.”
-A social security number is not required on the application.
+A social security number is not required on the form.
 Contact the Student, Family & School Resource Link at email@example.com or (415) 340-1716 with questions.